Definitions and Acronyms

 Veteran.
 A former member of the CAF who has successfully completed basic training and has been honorably released.

 Spouse/Partner.
-A spouse or partner is a life partner in a marriage, civil union, domestic partnership or common-law marriage.
-The term is gender neutral whereas a male spouse is a husband and a female spouse is a wife.
+A spouse or partner is a life partner in a marriage, civil union, domestic partnership, or common-law marriage.
+The term is gender neutral whereas a male spouse is a husband, and a female spouse is a wife.

 Veterans Affairs Canada.
 Veterans Affairs Canada’s mandate stems from laws and regulations.
-Among the more significant is the Department of Veterans Affairs Act, which charges the Minister of Veterans Affairs with the following responsibilities: “...the care, treatment, or re-establishment in civil life of any person who served in the Canadian Forces or merchant navy or in the naval, army or air forces or merchant navies of Her Majesty, of any person who has otherwise engaged in pursuits relating to war, and of any other person designated ... and the care of the dependants or survivors of any person referred to.”
+Among the more significant is the Department of Veterans Affairs Act, which charges the Minister of Veterans Affairs with the following responsibilities: “...the care, treatment, or re-establishment in civil life of any person who served in the Canadian Forces or merchant navy or in the naval, army or air forces or merchant navies of His Majesty, of any person who has otherwise engaged in pursuits relating to war, and of any other person designated ... and the care of the dependant or survivors of any person referred to.”

 The Department meets its responsibilities through various programs.
 These include programs for disability pensions, Veterans allowances, pension advocacy, health care and commemoration.
 They provide compensation for hardships arising from disabilities and lost economic opportunities, innovative health and social services, professional legal assistance and recognition of the achievements and sacrifices of Canadians during periods of war and conflict.